drewanye/har-joint-model/README.md

   --gpu GPU          assign task to selected gpu
 ```

-For Leave-one-out cross-validation, the "test" option should be assigned to test one day data in the dataset
+For Leave-one-out cross-validation, the "test" option should be assigned to test one day data in the dataset.
 Therefore, for example, you can run:

 ```
 python main.py --test 0 --version har-model --gpu 0